ArkScript-lang/website/content/docs/reference/architecture/project_architecture.md

 ## Global architecture

-The `src/` folder is divided in two subfolders:
+The `src/` folder is divided in three subfolders:
+- `arkemscripten/`, the source for the Emscripten build, using the lib ArkReactor built by the project
 - `arkreactor/`, the compiler and the runtime
 - `arkscript/`, the CLI and the REPL